The Lighthouse Court In Key West – Review & Photos

 Guests can relax around the large pool in the main courtyard while sipping on tropical drinks from the Mojito Bar & Cafe.
 I didn’t have time to check out the Mojito Bar, but wish I had.
 Free wireless internet service is available around the courtyard and a nice continental breakfast is served each morning.

 If you’ve stayed at the Lighthouse Court Hotel I would love to hear about your experience.
+Hit us up on Instagram at @CaribbeanCastaways and tell what you thought.

 Until next time Key West, until next time.